WT20: Netherlands shock dismal England

-The Netherlands produce the biggest upset of the ICC World Twenty20 as they hand a listless England side an embarrassing 45-run defeat in an inconsequential Super 10 match on Monday
+The Netherlands produce the biggest upset of the ICC World Twenty20 as they hand a listless England side an embarrassing 45-run defeat in an inconsequential Super-10 match

 Chittagong (Bangladesh): The Netherlands upset 2010 champions England by 45 runs at the World Twenty20 in Chittagong on Monday, with paceman Mudassar Bukhari and Logan van Beek taking three wickets apiece.

 Bukhari took 3-12 while van Beek finished with 3-9 to bowl England out for a paltry 88 in 17.4 overs, after they were set a modest target of 134 to chase in their last group one Super-10 match at Zahur Ahmed Chowdhury stadium.